Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

   Lengthy and/or repetitive use of the recovery facility can cause excessive wear of the MotoSuiveur.

-Procedure n°6-2 : Recovery after load arrest - Operation from the Proface touchscreen
+Procedure n°6-2 : Recovery after load arrest - Operation from the touchscreen
 ---------------------------------------------------------------------------------------

-The recovery operations can be done either from the Siguren control panel with physical buttons or from the Proface touchscreen.
+The recovery operations can be done either from the Siguren control panel with physical buttons or from the touchscreen.

-Operating from the Proface can be the prefered choice when the Siguren control panel is not easily accessible and that the Proface touchscreen is installed on the remote control box.
+Operating from the touchscreen can be the preferred choice (②) when the Siguren control panel is not easily accessible and that the touchscreen is installed on the remote control box.

 .. list-table:: Procedure n°6-2 : Recovery after load arrest - Operation from the Proface touchscreen